akc/sloane/README.md

 -n *N*
 :   Fetch at most this many entries (default: 5)

+-a, --all
+:   Fetch all matching entries (equivalent to -n 999999)

 --url
 :   Print URLs of found entries (but nothing else)

---local
+--nocolor
+:   Do not colorize the output.
+Useful when piping the output to another
+    program.

+-q, --quick
-:   Grep for a sequence in the local database.
+:   Do a 'quick' offline search by 'grepping' for a sequence in the
+    local database.

 -A *NUMBER*
 :   Fetch the sequence with this number from the local database.
 Prints